Symplectic 4-Manifolds on the Noether Line and between the Noether and Half Noether Lines: Constructions of simply connected, minimal, symplectic and exotic 4-manifolds between the Noether and half Noether lines

 Then $\sigma(Y) = \sigma(E(6)) - \sigma(\mathcal{K}) + \sigma(\mathcal{L}) =-48+5-1 = -44$ and $e(Y)= e(E(6)) - e(\mathcal{K}) + e(\mathcal{L}) =72-6+2 = 68.$ Thus,

 So, we have

 which shows that $Y$ is in between the Noether and the half Noether lines.

 The manifold $Y$ is simply connected.
 In fact, the generator of $\pi_1(\mathcal{L})$ can be isotoped into the boundary of $\mathcal{L}$ and it restricts to the boundary Seifert fibered space as a meridian of any of the -2 surgery curves in the plumbing diagram (Proposition 3.11 in \cite{KS}).
-On the other hand, by our construction, one of the spheres $u_j$ of $\mathcal{K}$ is a part of the $I_4$ fiber and the other transversally intersecting spheres are not cut out in the star surgery.
-Hence the meridian of $u_j$ bounds a disk in the complement of $\mathcal{K}$ which is contained in a sphere component of the $I_4$ fiber transversely intersecting $u_j$.
+On the other hand, by our construction, one of the spheres $u_j$ of $\mathcal{K}$ is a part of the $I_6$ fiber and the other transversally intersecting spheres are not cut out in the star surgery.
+Hence the meridian of $u_j$ bounds a disk in the complement of $\mathcal{K}$ which is contained in a sphere component of the $I_6$ fiber transversely intersecting $u_j$.
 That is to say, the generator of $\pi_1(\mathcal{L})$ is isotopic to the meridian of $u_j$ in the embedding which is homotopically trivial, hence $Y$ is simply connected (see also the proof of Theorem 5.22 in \cite{KS}).
+We have that $Y$ is an exotic copy of $11\CP \# 55\CPb$ by Lemma \ref{exo}.